-A trust, as used in Elder Law planning, is a legal entity that allows you to preserve income or assets that you would otherwise be forced to spend on your care, to facilitate your estate plan.
+Many people are unaware that creating a Medicaid planning trust in NYC, Westchester or the NY Metro area can help them protect the assets they have accumulated over a lifetime of hard work.
+A trust, as used in Elder Law planning, is a legal entity that allows you to preserve income or assets that you would otherwise be forced to spend on your care, to make your financial resources last as long as possible and ultimately fulfill your estate plan.
 Trusts are among the main workhorses of Elder Law planning, and some of its most powerful tools.
 They can be used to protect your home or any other property you hold.

-The types of trusts that are typically used in Elder Law include:
+The types of trusts for the elderly typically used in Elder Law planning include:

 - Medicaid Trust (Irrevocable Grantor Trust)